 - Passport Tip:

 - A better way to organize your Passport Book stamps by using ‘Post-it Notes,’ which say, “Reserved for VISA” on every empty page.
 [Source: Andrej – Czech World Traveller]

 - Mobile Passport (app) – Speeds you through U.S. Customs and Border Protection at 1 cruise port and 21 airports.

-- My Passport Photos – Cheap Passport Photos Online which you can get photos mailed to your home or same day pickup at any major drugstore.
+- My Passport Photos – Cheap passport photos online: Which you can get pictures mailed to your home or same day pickup at any major drugstore.

 “Life is either a daring adventure or nothing at all.” – Helen Keller